 S.W.
 (Bill) Preston Scholarship

 This scholarship is offered by Preston Premium Wines and Preston Vineyards through the Washington Wine Industry Foundation.
 It is a rotating annual $3,000 scholarship awarded one year to a student enrolled or planning to enroll in the viticulture program at a Washington college or university; and the subsequent year to a student enrolled or planning to enroll in the enology program at a Washington college or university.
 Selection basis will include academic merit, leadership abilities, and interest in the study of viticulture or enology.
 The application must include a 500-word essay explaining why you should receive the scholarship, two letters of reference, and official school transcripts.
-Applications can be picked up in the Financial Aid office.
+Applications can be found online at http://washingtonwinefoundation.org/scholarships_6.html.
 Deadline for the application is November 30, annually.

 University of Washington Do-It